Skip to page body Home A-Z Government Community

 Adulticides are pesticides that target the adult life cycle stage of an insect, in this case mosquitoes.
 Adulticide products used by Mosquito Management are registered and approved by the Environmental Protection Agency (EPA).

-For more information on adulticides, visit: https://www.cdc.gov/mosquitoes/mosquito-control/adulticides.html
+For more information on adulticides, visit: CDC.gov for Adulticides

 Larviciding